Dre Campbell Farm

 Leafroller insects are the caterpillars (larvae) of certain moths.
 You will see rolled leaves that contain caterpillars after the adult moth visits.

 They tend to target woody plants and fruit trees.
-Large infestations can defoliate trees and damage fruits.
+Large infestations can defoliate trees and damage fruit.

 19. Mexican Bean Beetles